onedata/onedata-documentation/doc/administering_onedata/luma.md

 ### Advanced

-Advanced LUMA DB use cases are associated with the concept of [storage import](oneprovider_tutorial.md#add-storage-with-existing-data) and should only be considered when corresponding storage is an imported storage.
+Advanced LUMA DB use cases are associated with the concept of [storage import](oneprovider_tutorial.md#add-storage-with-existing-data) and should only be considered when the corresponding storage is an imported storage.
 * mapping storage user to [Onedata user](#onedata-user-credentials) - used in case of importing files from storage.
  It allows to map owner of the storage file to a specific Onedata user who will become owner of the file imported to the space.
 Storage user is identified by the value of UID field returned from `stat` operation or equivalent on